jmtilli/rlctrans/README.md

 ## Note about transformers

-Transformers use a binary search and you need to specify Vmin and Vmax for their primary.
+Transformers with the old model (elements like `T1`) use a binary search and you need to specify Vmin and Vmax for their primary.
 The binary search for the primary voltage is made between these two values.
 Excessively large spacing between Vmin and Vmax causes slowness; if the transformer would need to operate at a point that is not between Vmin and Vmax, simulation fails.

 Transformer primary has a parameter Lbase which is defined as: Lbase = L/N^2, where L is the inductance of the primary winding and N is the count of wire loops in the primary winding.

-Transformers are currently limited to max 1 transformer per circuit, but the transformer may have an unlimited number of secondary windings.
+Transformers with the old model are currently limited to max 1 transformer per circuit, but the transformer may have an unlimited number of secondary windings.
 Secondary windings may not have Lbase, Vmin or Vmax; they are derived automatically from the wire loop count N which must be present for all transformer windings.

+New model (elements like `X1`) does not have these restrictions, but results sometimes in recalculation loop if multiple diodes in the circuit are present, due to numerical inaccuracy.
+You may need to add a high-value bypass resistor across some diode to prevent this recalculation loop.
+The new linear matrix based transformer model is much faster.

 ## Note about OpenBLAS